 Intersecciones is a peer-to-peer project-sharing format initiated by Ignacio Navas, FUTURES artist in residence, together with other photographers.
 It operates through El Local, an independent photography space in Madrid, where Intersecciones takes place weekly as an open forum for sharing and discussing ongoing projects.

-Please join us for the first FUTURES x Magnum Artist Spotlight of 2026 with Marcus Gustafsson.
+Please join us for a FUTURES x Magnum Artist Spotlight with Marcus Gustafsson.

 Marcus Gustafsson will present his first photo-book, Filling the Gaps, published by Kultbooks.